-In August 2018, two years after the beginning of the large-scale massacres, a United Nations (UN) commission of inquiry accused Burmese army leaders of genocide, crimes against humanity and war crimes.
+In August 2018, two years after the beginning of the large-scale massacres, a United Nations (UN) Commission of inquiry accused Burmese army leaders of genocide, crimes against humanity and war crimes.
 To date, these atrocities have forced the exodus of more than 700,000 people to Bangladesh.
 In the south of the country, several refugee camps have been formed.
 Located in Cox’Bazar district, Kutupalong camp is the largest one, hosting more than 600,000 refugees.

-Moved by this major yet unrecognized humanitarian crisis, the team of MÖ FILMS took up the challenge to go there to collect testimonies of refugees and raise awareness about their fate.
-The film will be released in 2020.
-The issue of the Rohingya people will also be depicted in a multidisciplinary exhibition produced by MÖ Films and presented at the Musée national des beaux-arts du Québec, from January 31, 2020 to January 24, 2021.
+The world premiere of Wandering, a Rohingya Story takes place in September 2020 as part of the Quebec City Film Festival.
+The film is also screen in several festivals around the world.
+It will be release in theatres in Quebec in January 2021.
+The issue of the Rohingya people is also depicted in a multidisciplinary exhibition, designed and produced by MÖ FILMS and presenting the work of several artists, at the Musée national des beaux-arts du Québec, from January 31, 2020 to January 24, 2021.

 The shooting of this film was made possible through a generous contribution of citizens during our social fundraising campaign on KissKissBankBank in May – June 2018.
 It is also supported in post-production by the Conseil des arts et des lettres du Québec, the Canada Council for the Arts and the MELS funds.